 You want to feel confident that when you do expand your team, it’s going to be sustainable long term.
 In the meantime, here are six tips on how to get the most from the employees you have to reach your business goals.

 Chances are you’re already familiar with this mindset.
-Start-ups are built on the momentum generated by doing a lot with a little, and that’s exactly what you need right now.
-But you’ll never achieve this if your fundamentals are off.
+Start-ups are built on the momentum generated by doing a lot with a little, and that’s exactly what you may need right now.
+And it may require a shift in your fundamental approach.
 The first thing you’ll want is a strategic plan focused on your priorities.
 Put everything else aside.
 If you structure your staff so everything they do builds towards clear business objectives and a stable foundation, you’ll begin getting the most out of your limited resources.

 When you’re working with a skeleton crew, micromanaging slows down the process.
 They need the freedom to switch between roles and tasks on the fly.
-Rather than focusing on the minute details, set clear expectations for what needs to get done and by when – let them figure out “the how”.
+Rather than focusing on the minute details, set clear expectations for what needs to get done and by when – give them the opportunity to figure out “the how”.
 Be open about your business objectives and show that you trust them with this responsibility.

 This will foster a positive work environment while still letting you judge success based on their overall performance.
 You’ll also give yourself more time to focus on the big picture to make sure you’re leading your employees in the best strategic direction.

 A great way to keep employees motivated during a demanding period is by fostering a team environment.
 If you’ve already given them the freedom to work in multiple roles, then this is the natural next step.
 When the emphasis is on meeting your larger goals as a business rather than on individual output, employees are more likely to cooperate on tasks.